piccolo-orm/piccolo/docs/src/piccolo/query_types/select.rst

 Count
 ~~~~~

-Returns the number of rows which match the query.
+Returns the number of rows which match the query:

 .. code-block:: python